Support the Ringside Report Network

 Ringside Report October 26, 2023.
 Hosted by Dave Simon and AJ D’Alesio.

-Key Takeaways Regarding UFC 295 in Chaos Jon Jones Injured
+Key Takeaways Regarding UFC 295 in Chaos: Jon Jones Injured

 See More background in our article.

 The world of MMA was excitedly waiting for the highly anticipated fight between two of its most dominant fighters, Jon Jones and Stipe Miocic.
 However, the news of Jon Jones suffering a torn pectoral muscle has disappointed the fans and sidelined him from the fight.
-The event was scheduled to take place on UFC 295 at Madison Square Garden and was expected to be one of the most thrilling matchups in recent history.
+The event was scheduled on UFC 295 at Madison Square Garden and was expected to be one of the most thrilling matchups in history.

 According to Marc Raimondi of ESPN, the UFC is hoping to reschedule the Jones-Miocic fight sometime in 2024.
 Miocic was set to return to the Octagon for the first time since losing the UFC heavyweight championship to Francis Ngannou in March 2021.
 The 41-year-old fighter agreed to face Jones partly because he wasn’t satisfied with how his last bout went.
 “There are many reasons,” Miocic said.
 He accepted the fight against Jones because he still enjoys competing, and his last fight at UFC 260 didn’t go as planned.